 Winter Nonfiction Read Alouds for Children

 Who Lives Here?
-Polar Animals is a great read aloud for younger elementary children.
-The book follows various cold weather animals and their habitats, explaining how each animal is specially designed to withstand the elements.
+Polar Animal is a great read-aloud for younger elementary children.
+The book follows various cold-weather animals and their habitats, explaining how each animal is specially designed to withstand the elements.

 Curious about Snow is a great nonfiction book by the Smithsonian.
 There are so many amazing facts about snowflakes, along with beautiful photographs!
 This is best for early primary grades.
 Perfect for an art project making snowflakes or science experiments on water and changing matter.

 Here is the Arctic Winter is a lovely book about animals and how they respond to the cold season.
 This is a poetic book with gorgeous illustrations.
 Inspiring and perfect for early elementary children.